 Where does crown gall come from?
-Crown gall is caused primarily by the bacteria Agrobacterium tumefaciens, as well as by A. vitis (on grape) which survive in soil, and in or on susceptible plant roots.
+Crown gall is caused primarily by the bacteria Agrobacterium tumefaciens, as well as (on grape) by A. vitis.
+Both bacteria survive in soil and in (or on) susceptible plant roots.
 The bacterium is spread through movement of contaminated soil, water and infected plant material.
-The bacterium enters plants through wounds (e.g., mechanical injury, freeze injury, pruning cuts or nematode feeding sites) or natural plant openings (e.g., lenticels) and stimulates plant cells to undergo unregulated growth, leading to gall production.
+The bacterium enters plants through wounds (e.g., mechanical injuries including pruning cuts, freeze injury, and nematode feeding sites) or natural plant openings (e.g., lenticels) and stimulates plant cells to undergo unregulated growth, leading to gall formation.
 Once galls begin to form, they can continue to enlarge even if the bacterium is no longer present.
 Galls become visible anywhere from several weeks to one or more years after the time of infection.

 How do I save a plant with crown gall?
 There is no cure for crown gall once galls begin to form.
 Galls can be pruned away, but new galls may reform elsewhere on the plant.
 To prevent spread of the crown gall bacterium, remove infected plants, surrounding soil, and as many of the infected plant’s roots as possible.